flurdy/blog/_posts/2019-03-17-blog-quick-blog-now.md

 Or as mentioned above I feel less passionate about it.

-I have noticed that in several of the longer long-lived non published blog drafts, that they often seem to contain different views.
+I have noticed that in several of the longer long-lived non-published blog drafts, that they often seem to contain different views in different parts of the drafts.
-And have been rewritten many times.
+And have been rewritten several times.

-When reading that it is a poor blog post.
-The start may lean towards one point of view.
+When reading those drafts they would be a poor blog post.
-But the end seems to have another.
+The start may lean towards one point of view, but the end seems to have another.
 Not very coherent.

-#### Not fresh Technology or process
+#### Not fresh technology or process

 And sometimes the blog idea was related to a new piece of technology, or new process or method I have just learned from colleagues or a conference.

-And those may start to feel stale.
+And these may start to feel stale.
 Newer technologies may have replaced it.
 Better processes may have been born to replace it.

-Or too well established so a blog posts would feel like preaching to the choir.
+Or they are now too well established so a blog posts would feel like preaching to the choir.

 ### Blog quick

 So my solution these days is to blog quick.

-Write it whilst the idea is fresh, the passion is high, and points of view does not change.
+Write and publish it whilst the idea is fresh, the passion is high, and points of view does not change.

 #### Publish drafts

-I try with blog posts, and howto articles on my [flurdy.com](https://flurdy.com) site, to throw out drafts live if they more or less covering most points.
+I try with the blog posts, and the howto articles on my [flurdy.com](https://flurdy.com) site, to publish drafts live if they more or less covering most points.

 With typos and missing minor sections.